csci-1301/csci-1301.github.io/labs/ConstructorToString/readme.md

    }
    ```

 #.
-Within your `Main` method, find a `WriteLine` statement that displays the length and width of a `PreciseRectangle`, and replace the calls to `GetLength` and `GetWidth` with a single call to `ToString`.
+Within your `Main` method, find a `WriteLine` statement that displays the length and width of a `Rectangle`, and replace the calls to `GetLength` and `GetWidth` with a single call to `ToString`.
 For example, you can replace the statement

    ```
    Console.WriteLine($"My rectangle has length {myRectangle.GetLength()} and width {myRectangle.GetWidth()}");